lblod/frontend-burgernabije-besluitendatabank/README.md

 - `window.cookie='feature-new-feature=false'` to disable the 'new-feature'
 - `window.cookie='feature-beta-feature=true'` to enable the 'beta-feature'

-The feature flags can be used in the application by injecting the `feature` service and calling the `isEnabled` method.
+The feature flags can be used in the application by injecting the `features` service and calling the `isEnabled` method.
 ```javascript
 import { inject as service } from '@ember/service';